-byte A byte.

-bool A byte with value 0 or 1.

-be A 16-bit unsigned integer in little-endian or big-endian byte order, respectively.

-be 32 A 32-bit unsigned integer in little-endian or big-endian byte order, respectively.

-be 64 A 64-bit unsigned integer in little-endian or big-endian byte order, respectively.

-double A 64-bit IEEE floating-point number.

-float A 32-bit IEEE floating-point number.

-string

-bestring A 32-bit unsigned integer, in little-endian or big-endian byte order, respectively, followed by the specified number of bytes of character data.
-(The encoding is indicated by the Formats nonterminal.)

-x? x is optional, e.g. 00? is an optional zero byte.

-x^n x is repeated n times, e.g. byte10 for ten arbitrary bytes.

-x[name] Gives x the specified name.
+byte A byte. bool A byte with value 0 or 1. int16 be16 A 16-bit unsigned integer in little-endian or big-endian byte order, respectively. int32 be32 A 32-bit unsigned integer in little-endian or big-endian byte order, respectively. int64 be64 A 64-bit unsigned integer in little-endian or big-endian byte order, respectively. double A 64-bit IEEE floating-point number. float A 32-bit IEEE floating-point number. string bestring A 32-bit unsigned integer, in little-endian or big-endian byte order, respectively, followed by the specified number of bytes of character data.
+(The encoding is indicated by the Formats nonterminal.) x? x is optional, e.g. 00? is an optional zero byte. $x^n$ x is repeated $n$ times, e.g. byte10 for ten arbitrary bytes. x[name] Gives x the specified name.
 Names are used in textual explanations.
-They are also used, also bracketed, to indicate counts, e.g. int32[n] byte[n] for a

-32-bit integer followed by the specified number of arbitrary bytes.

-$a \mid b$ Either a or b.

-count(x)

-becount(x)

-A 32-bit unsigned integer, in little-endian or big-endian byte order, respectively, that indicates the number of bytes in x, followed by x itself.

-v1(x) In a version 1 .bin member, x; in version 3, nothing.
-(The .bin header indicates the version.)

-v3(x) In a version 3 .bin member, x; in version 1, nothing.
+They are also used, also bracketed, to indicate counts, e.g. int32[n] byte[n] for a 32-bit integer followed by the specified number of arbitrary bytes. $a \mid b$ Either a or b. (x) Parentheses are used for grouping to make precedence clear, especially in the presence of $ $ , e.g. in 00 (01 $ $ 02 $ $ 03) 00. $\operatorname{count}(x)$ $\operatorname{becount}(x)$ A 32-bit unsigned integer, in little-endian or big-endian byte order, respectively, that indicates the number of bytes in $x$ , followed by $x$ itself. v1(x) In a version 1 .bin member, x; in version 3, nothing.
+(The .bin header indicates the version.) v3(x) In a version 3 .bin member, $x$ ; in version 1, nothing.
+PSPP us ses this grammar to parse light detail members.
+See src/output/spv/light-binary.g